 Stanley: Why would they do that?
 There's nothing wrong with your body.

 Stanley: Not a lot...

 - In one episode, guest Lew Schneider asked Laura if she could be nicer.Laura: Sure.

 Lew: I'm sorry, because it's just a little-

 Laura: Oh, to you??

-Yiddish as a Second Language: During one of guest Jeffrey Ross's stories, he mentions how his mother's Jewish friends are always trying to set him up on dates with people they know.
+- Yiddish as a Second Language: During one of guest Jeffrey Ross's stories, he mentions how his mother's Jewish friends are always trying to set him up on dates with people they know.
 One remarks: "You should meet my Marie.
 Not much to look at, but she'll bop on your shmeckel, boy."

-Dr. Katz: Damn it, Ben, I hate to say this, I think you have to go to your room.
-(Beat) This is a little awkward at your age, but I don't know what else to do.
+- You Are Grounded!: Dr. Katz grounds Ben after Ben lied to the papers and school about being an eye witness to a crime in "Bystander Ben".Dr.
+Katz: Damn it, Ben, I hate to say this, I think you have to go to your room.
+[Beat] This is a little awkward at your age, but I don't know what else to do.

-You Have Outlived Your Usefulness: During guest Patton Oswalt's long tirade about how he wants Dr. Katz to be his enemy, he recommends that Katz tell him: "I'm tired of you; you no longer amuse me!"
+- You Have Outlived Your Usefulness: During guest Patton Oswalt's long tirade about how he wants Dr. Katz to be his enemy, he recommends that Katz tell him: "I'm tired of you; you no longer amuse me!"